 This is clearly going to be one of the most popular gathering areas on the Freedom 335.
 Aside from the obvious benefits of the fresh air and nearly unrestricted view, there are some distinct and unique features that make this area so popular.

-First It’s Quite Roomy.
+First, It’s Quite Roomy.

 There’s a bench seat to starboard and a split seat to port.
 Additional seating runs across the front of the area.
 A full-length grab rail is recessed inside the bow and drink holders are to both ends of the rail.
 Storage is under the seats, no surprise there.

-there’s a flush mounted table lying against the bulwarks.
+However, to the port side, there’s a flush-mounted table lying against the bulwarks.
 Lift the table and it latches into position creating a dining/cocktail area.
-The table is not a quickly fabricated plastic fantastic model either.
-The top is Corian and the rim is surrounded by fiberglass.
+The top of the table is Corian and the rim is surrounded by fiberglass.

-The elevated helm deck is another social gathering area, but this time it’s in close proximity to the captain who, is most cases, will also be the host.
+The elevated helm deck is another social gathering area, but this time it’s in close proximity to the captain who, in most cases, will also be the host.
 To the port side is an L-shaped settee that makes for a comfortable spot to relax and converse with the captain, and any others gathered at this seating area.
-When it comes time to pull out the lunch and/or drinks, the table stows in the deck storage and slides into place.
+When it comes time to pull out lunch and drinks, the table stows in the deck storage and slides into place.
 This is the same scenario we saw in the bow, and unlike most boats, it means that we aren’t limited to having one table that gets transferred from one section of the boat to another.
 As for the table itself, it’s the same classy setup with a Corian top and fiberglass.

 The helm deck is protected from the elements by a standard hardtop with a painted aluminum frame.
 There’s a storage net underneath spreader lights, down lights, two hatches, front and side curtains and the sides of the overhead are reinforced with outrigger pads.

-The cockpit deck is a wide open gathering area in one sense, and a comfortable seating area in another.
+The cockpit deck is a wide-open gathering area in one sense and a comfortable seating area in another.
 That’s thanks to the fact of the Freedom 335 being such a good crossover boat.
 In fishing mode, there’s 83 sq. ft.
 (7.7 sq. m) of open area suitable for fishing, gathering, ballroom dancing….
 Well maybe not dancing, but it’s still huge.